 Respect your child’s feelings and opinions

 Try to tune into your child’s feelings.
-It might help to remember that your child could be confused and upset by the physical, social and emotional changes of adolescence – but you’re still your child’s main source of emotional guidance and stability during this time.
+It might help to remember that your child could be confused and upset by the physical, social and emotional changes of adolescence.
+Your child needs your emotional guidance and stability during this time.

 Establish clear and fair family rules

-As children get older, they can make more of a contribution to the rules and the consequences for breaking them.
-Involving your children in developing rules helps them to understand and take on the principles behind them.
+Your family rules are likely to change as your child develops.
+As children get more mature, they can make a bigger contribution to the rules and the consequences for breaking them.
+Involving your child in developing rules helps him to understand the principles behind them.
 Every family has different rules.
 You can talk with your child about this and explain that his friends might have different rules, or a different number of rules.

 If you set the limits too strictly, your child might not have enough room to grow and try new experiences.
 This period is a learning curve for both of you.
 Be prepared for some trial and error.